Pichilemu: Governance

 Pichilemu, along with the communes of San Fernando, Nancagua, Chimbarongo, Peumo, San Vicente de Tagua Tagua, Las Cabras, Placilla, Chépica, Santa Cruz, Pumanque, Palmilla, Peralillo, Navidad, Lolol, Litueche, La Estrella, Marchihue, and Paredones, is part of Electoral District No. 16 and belongs to the Senatorial Constituency (O'Higgins) of the electoral divisions of Chile.

 Pichilemu is governed by the mayor (alcalde), who manages the executive function.
 The City Council (concejo municipal) manages the legislative function.
 The mayors and the councilors are elected popularly every four years, with possibility of re-election.
-The current mayor of Pichilemu is Cristian Pozo Parraguez (independent), elected in May 2021.
-The councilors are Danilo Robles Cáceres, Mario Morales Cárceles, Sofía Yávar Ramírez, José Luis Cabrera Jorquera, Tobías Acuña Csillag, and Hugo Toro Galaz.
-Both the mayor and the councilors took office on 28 June 2021, and their term will expire on 6 December 2024.
+The current mayor of Pichilemu is Roberto Córdova Carreño (independent, formerly a Socialist), elected in October 2024, who returned to the office after serving between 2009 and 2021.
+The councilors are Marcelo Cabrera Martínez (former mayor of Pichilemu in 2008), Aníbal Galarce Sandoval, Sofía Yávar Ramírez, José Luis Cabrera Jorquera, Pablo Canales Saravia, and Álvaro Álvarez Pérez.
+Both the mayor and the councilors took office on 6 December 2024, and their term will expire on 6 December 2028.

-The Pichilemu Police, known in Spanish as Carabineros de Pichilemu, and officially Tercera Comisaría de Carabineros de Pichilemu, are commanded by Ítalo Roco Soto.
+The Pichilemu Police, known in Spanish as Carabineros de Pichilemu, and officially Tercera Comisaría de Carabineros de Pichilemu, are commanded by Patricio Cisternas.
 The police station is located in front of the former Pichilemu post office building, in Daniel Ortúzar avenue.